-The Trade Area tool creates regions around specified point objects in the input file.
-Trade Areas are created one of two ways: either by defining a radius around a point, or by a drivetime.
+Use the Trade Area tool to create regions around specified point objects in the input file.
+Trade Areas are created one of two ways: either by defining a radius around a point or by a drivetime.

 The Guzzler drivetime engine must be installed to use the drivetime creation.